jayshozie/ceng240/notes4newbies/W04-intro-to-python-2.md

 - Variable names are case-sensitive in Python, so `a` and `A` are two different variables.
-- Variable names can contain letters a-z, A-Z, numbers 0-9, the underscore `_` character, and nothing else.
+- Variable names can contain English letters a-z, A-Z, numbers 0-9, the underscore `_` character, and nothing else.
 - Variable names can only start with a letter or the underscore `_` character, meaning the variable names `10a`, `$a`, and `var$` are invalid.
 - Variable names cannot be one of the keywords in Python: